software-students-fall2024/0-git-workflow-practice-annabellalee0113/README.md

 It's crucial for software engineers to understand the importance of building platforms that consider the legal and ethical implications of data collection and sharing.

+## Response from Ziqiu Wang

+It is surprising that such violations of the Constitution are not acted upon unless users really take them seriously and file lawsuits, not to mention that users can almost never become aware of such breaches.
+It seems that information privacy is still a gray area in the field of software engineering, and more policies need to be put in place to ensure proper protection of users' privacy.
+It is also important for software engineers to think about strategies to protect users' information.